 “You know that I’ve said that I’m straight, that I’m not gay.
 I have a lot of friends who are girls, but they’re just friends, and I’m not interested in them any other way than being just friends.
 Now I realize that I’m gay.
 You’re a nurse, so you know that being gay is in a person’s genes, so it’s not something I decided all of a sudden.”

 “Now that the trial is over I’ll be moving back home.
-And part of what I’ll be bringing home with me is the fact that I’m gay, and I’m going to have a boyfriend.
+And part of what I’ll be bringing home with me is the fact that I’m gay, and I have a boyfriend.
 Otherwise I’m still the same son you had all along.
 I sure hope that you’re okay with that.
 Now I’d like to know if you have any questions.”

 I stopped talking, and waited for Mrs. W to say something.
 I could see she delayed replying right away to think about what I said, and to compose her answer.
 I wondered if my mom would also take time to think of what she would say to me.